Image: Shutterstock

 Treatment For Yeast Infection Of The Breasts

-Lactating mothers of exclusively breastfed infants may be prescribed lactation-safe oral antifungal medicines to prevent the risk of the baby ingesting the topical medication.
+- Lactating mothers of exclusively breastfed infants may be prescribed lactation-safe oral antifungal medicines, such as fluconazole, to prevent the risk of the baby ingesting the topical medication.

-You may also express and store the milk to feed your baby before applying a topical medicine on the breasts.
+- If you’re a nursing mother, express and store the breast milk to feed your baby before applying a topical medicine on the breasts.

 Prevention Of Yeast Infection Of The Breasts